Department of Electrical Engineering and Computer Science

 Dr. Qiu Liu, Assistant Professor

 Dr. Liu has taught engineering technology, electrical engineering and general engineering courses for 12 years at McNeese.
 She holds B.S., M.S. in electrical engineering and a Ph.D. degree inn industrial engineering.
 Prior to working at McNeese, Dr. Liu worked in the Department of Electrical Engineering in Sichuan University, China and as a computer engineer for the cement industry.
 During her Ph.D. studies she served as a teaching assistant for manufacturing and industrial engineering for four years.
-After completing her PhD, she started her career in McNeese State University.
-First she taught Electronics and Instrumentation courses in the Department of Engineering Technology.
-As the Engineering Technology programs are getting phased out, Dr. Liu is transitioning to full time electrical engineering teaching duties.
-Simultaneously, she does research on engineering education and serves in college and university committees.
+After completing her PhD, she started her career at McNeese.
+First she taught electronics and instrumentation courses in the Department of Engineering Technology.
+As the engineering technology programs are getting phased out, Dr. Liu is transitioning to full time electrical engineering teaching duties.
+Simultaneously, she does research on engineering education and serves on college and university committees.